Florida Board of Regents: Dissolution and succession

+In April 2000, the Florida House of Representatives voted 81-29 to abolish the Florida Board of Regents.

 The Board of Regents hindered efforts by Governor Jeb Bush and the Republican-controlled legislature to end affirmative action in Florida's public universities, and it was consequently abolished by an act of the state legislature which was signed into law by Governor Bush on July 1, 2001.
 The powers held by the Board of Regents were then divided between the Florida Board of Education (which was given some authority over all levels of public education in the state), and appointed boards of trustees, which operated independently for each separate institution.

 Bob Graham, a United States senator from Florida, objected to the abolition of the statewide body, and responded by leading a ballot initiative to restore it through an amendment to the Florida Constitution.
 This initiative succeeded in creating what is now called the Florida Board of Governors.
-As it is ensconced in the Florida Constitution, this new body can not be abolished by the legislature without another constitutional amendment.
+As it is ensconced in the Florida Constitution, this new body cannot be abolished by the legislature without another constitutional amendment.